-Conservation on Crown Lands: In Canada, efforts to establish conservation areas focus on Crown Lands are driven by government while conservation requirements on private lands are voluntary.
-On October 28, 2019, the Government of the Province of New Brunswick announced it will double its protected land and freshwater from 4.6% to reach its target of 10%, moving back towards the total target of 28% of Crown Lands reserved as conservation forest that existed prior to 2012.
+Conservation on Crown Lands: In Canada, efforts to establish conservation areas focus on Crown Lands and are driven by government, while conservation requirements on private lands are voluntary.
+On October 28, 2019, the Government of the Province of New Brunswick announced it will double its protected land and freshwater from 4.6% to reach its target of 10%.